Guadeloupe Conference: Downfall of Callaghan government

-The summit also led, indirectly, to Callaghan's election loss to Margaret Thatcher almost four months later.
+The summit also contributed, indirectly, to Callaghan's election loss to Margaret Thatcher almost four months later.
 His participation in the summit had been preceded by a few days' holiday during which he was photographed swimming joyfully and wearing swimming trunks on the beach.
 During that same week Britain had been struggling with the economic impact of a severe winter storm and a lorry drivers' strike, the second of many industrial disputes which led to that season being remembered as the Winter of Discontent.

-Upon Callaghan's return on 10 January, a political advisor, Tom McNally, convinced him to hold a brief news conference with waiting reporters after he deplaned at Heathrow Airport, against the advice of the prime minister's press secretary.
+Upon Callaghan's return on 10 January, a political advisor, Tom McNally, convinced him to hold a brief news conference with waiting reporters after he disembarked at Heathrow Airport, against the advice of the prime minister's press secretary.
 McNally believed that Callaghan could reassure the public that he was in control by doing so.
 The impromptu news conference instead hurt Callaghan politically.

 Callaghan at first focused on his own trip, jauntily pointing out how pleasant it had been to swim in the tropical waters off Guadeloupe.
 He suggested that Britain's domestic situation only looked as bad as it did because the media had exaggerated it, and cast aspersions on reporters' patriotism.
 Asked directly what he would do about "mounting chaos" in the UK, he responded: "[I]f you look at it from outside, and perhaps you're taking rather a parochial view at the moment, I don't think that other people in the world would share the view that there is mounting chaos."

 The Sun, a newspaper which had recently switched its political allegiance from Callaghan's Labour to the opposition Conservatives, paraphrased this in a headline as "Crisis?
 What Crisis?".
-The Conservatives made much use of the phrase during the upcoming election, and in subsequent campaigns.
+The Conservatives made much use of the phrase during the subsequent election, and in later campaigns.